 Connected Multiomics Walkthrough

 Connected Multiomics is available for tertiary analysis of the Illumina 5-Base DNA Prep data.
+This walkthrough includes the following main sections:

 Getting Started

-Logging into ICM
+Logging into ICMarrow-up-right

-Upload Data Files
+Upload Data Filesarrow-up-right

-Creating a Study from a ICA Project
+Creating a Study from a ICA Projectarrow-up-right

-Viewing Results and Navigating in ICM
+Viewing Results and Navigating in ICMarrow-up-right

 Demo Data

-Default 5-base Methylation analysis
+Default 5-base Methylation Analysis

 Creating a Default Analysis